-Here is our overview with practical travel information on Guyana where we cruised for 11.5 weeks, divided over 2 visits.
-If you have anything to add, feel free to do so in the comment section below.
+Here is our overview with overland travel information on Guyana, where we cruised for 11.5 weeks, divided over 2 visits.
+If you have anything to add to this information page, feel free to do so in the comment section below.
 We appreciate it.

 Index for our Guyana Travel Guide

 3. Documentation (Visa & Temporary Import Document) and Border Crossing

 6 .Public Transport

 9. Other Expenditures

 10. Other Sources of Information